vasefsta/project-SIGMOD-2013/README.md

   - misc &nbsp; &nbsp; &nbsp; &nbsp; : Containing all "sub functions" needed by program.

+### Notes:

+- With list_test both ADTLinkedList and ADTEntryList are being checked.
+- lookup_entry_word can check only one word at a time so we call this function for every word in a Document.
+- To generate queries.txt compile misc/Script.c and use the commant **"./a.out > queries.txt"**
+- To generate Documents compile misc/Script_Documents.c and run it.

 ### ADTBKTREE

 - struct bktree holds a bknode (the root of tree) and one compare function that will be either Hamming_distance or Edit_distance.